ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/session/querying/how-to-use-search.dotnet.markdown

 As of v4.2 you can also pass an array of the search terms.

-An index's terms are derived from the values of the documents' textual fields.
-These values were converted into one or more terms depending on which [Lucene analyzer](../../../indexes/using-analyzers) the index used.
+An index's terms are derived from the values of the documents' fields.
+These values were each converted into one or more terms depending on which [Lucene analyzer](../../../indexes/using-analyzers) the index used.

 ## Syntax